 Since the introduction of the tenancy deposit scheme and other related statutes, tenants are required to be provided with the name and address of their landlord.
 This means that in event of a malfunction of an appliance or a serious problem, they can contact the landlord instead of going through the tedious process of getting hold of them through the estate agency.

 Each tenant is legally entitled to enjoy suitable living conditions and working appliances in their property.
 Things that fall into this category are essentials like a working oven, hot water and functional phone ports.

 Tenants are also entitled to immediate action upon reporting a problem inside the property.
 This must result in the repair of the said problem within a short period of time.
 This aims to eliminate the problems associated with lacklustre landlords who are not committed to updating their lettings.

 It is a good idea for tenants to take out insurance when living in rented accommodation as their possessions won't usually be covered on their landlords insurance.
-See the following page by TAS for information on tenants insurance or if your looking to take out a quote visit renters insurance.

 The landlord has the right to take possession of any property that they own if the tenant fails to pay rent.
 Of course they have to follow the correct legal procedures and serve the relevant notices before doing this.

 Landlords are exercised the right to any leftover belongings that are left behind in the property upon departure.
 If you have maintained a good relationship with your tenant then you might want to notify them of this, however you are under no obligation to do so.

 As it is your property, you, as the landlord, are legally allowed to enter the premises at any time, providing you give 24 hours notice.
 This means that if you suspect mistreatment of the property or any dodgy behaviour you can thoroughly inspect your property.